Adobe Stock Video – Best Filmmaking Ally for Creative Cloud Users

 - Basic search engine with little filtering options

 When is Adobe Stock the Right Choice?

-This one is simple: Adobe Stock is a smart choice and worths your while if you are already a user, or intend to use, Creative Cloud’s apps.
+This one is simple: Adobe Stock is a smart choice and worth your while if you are already a user, or intend to use Creative Cloud's apps.

-If you prefer other, non-Adobe video editor, then the cost per asset can be too high in relation with the limited benefits you’ll get.
-Adobe Stock is a perfect complement for Creative Cloud apps, but it’s very basic if you remove that advantage.
+If you prefer other, non-Adobe video editors, then the cost per asset can be too high in relation to the limited benefits you'll get.
+Adobe Stock is a perfect complement for Creative Cloud apps, but it's very basic if you remove that advantage.

 If you use Premier Pro or After Effects, and you want to experience the benefits in-licensing and adding stock footage to your projects in just a few clicks of your mouse, head over to Adobe Stock now!